 However, excess folic acid from supplements may harm your health.

 Here are 4 potential side effects of too much folic acid.

 Your body breaks down and absorbs folate and folic acid in slightly different ways.

 For instance, almost all of the folate you ingest from foods gets broken down and converted into its active form in your gut before being absorbed into your bloodstream (

 Your body breaks down and absorbs folate easier than folic acid.
-Excessive folic acid intake can cause UFA to build up in your body, which may lead to detrimental health effects.
+Excessive folic acid intake can cause UMFA to build up in your body, which may lead to detrimental health effects.

 High folic acid intake may mask a vitamin B12 deficiency.